Extrapolation of effects measured on individuals to impacts on populations and communities and the ecosystem services they provide

 Partner: RSPB

 The UK population of the common kestrel has been declining since 1990.
 My project aims to investigate the relationship between temporal and spatial variation in SGARs usage in the UK and population trends of the common kestrel.
+In addition, I will be doing fieldwork on a nestbox breeding population of common kestrels to test hypotheses regarding the uptake of SGARs by individuals and their reproductive success and survival.

 Contact: cmsp501@york.ac.uk